Psychology

 HTBA

-PSYC 759a or b, Research Topics in Affective Science and CultureMaria Gendron
+PSYC 759a, Research Topics in Affective Science and CultureMaria Gendron

 A seminar-style discussion of recent research and theory in affective science and culture.
 The lab group focuses on the social and cultural shaping of emotions.
 We also discuss the biological constraints on variation and consistency in emotion as revealed by physiological research on emotion (in both the central and peripheral nervous system).
 Some discussion of current and planned research in the lab group also takes place.